RCE Foto

 sent on October 09, 2025

-Pros: It is robust, full of mechanical and computer finesse, simple and clear menu.
+Pros: It is robust, full of mechanical and computer finesse.
 Autofocus grade 10 (without honors).
 Top overall speed.
 Sensor with beautiful colors.
 Tropicalization at the top.

-Opinion: It is an mft so, whatever fashion it is to say that the image quality is worth the full frame (e.g. it is not made for the night) don't be fooled, the full frame is the full frame.
+Opinion: It is an mft so, whatever is fashionable to say that the image quality is worth the full frame (it is not made for the night ....) do not be fooled, the full frame is the full frame, nor can you console yourself with the 50 mpx for immobile subjects.
 It has an image quality that cannot be surpassed currently in the mft field.
-Impeccable construction at a negligible weight, this is the real reason for my purchase.
-The stacked sensor then expresses all its speed and quality; Beautiful images in MFT scope, from high-class MFTs.
+Impeccable construction at a negligible weight, this must be the real reason for the purchase.
+The stacked sensor then expresses all its speed and quality.
+Those who preceded me in the comments are right about one thing: once you buy this machine, the other (full frame) stays at home.

 Photos taken with OM System OM-3